Eric Hosmer Player Props: Cubs vs. Marlins

 Eric Hosmer At The Plate

+- Hosmer has picked up a hit in 50.0% of his 22 games this season, with multiple hits in 18.2% of them.

-- He has gone deep in two of 21 games played this season, and in 2.9% of his plate appearances.
+- He has hit a long ball in two of 22 games played this season, and in 2.8% of his plate appearances.

-- Hosmer has driven in a run in nine games this season (42.9%), including three games with more than one RBI (14.3%).
+- Hosmer has picked up an RBI in 45.5% of his games this year, with two or more RBI in 13.6% of his games.

-- In four games this year (19.0%), he has scored, including multiple runs twice.
+- In four games this season (18.2%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.